 ENGL 1102H.
 Honors Composition II.
 An Honors composition course that develops writing skills beyond the levels of proficiency required by ENGL 1101H, that emphasizes interpretation and evaluation, and that incorporates a variety of more advanced research methods.
 A minimum grade of C is required.
 This section is for students participating in the GSW Honors Program.
-(3-0-3) Prerequisites: (ENGL 1101 Minimum Grade: C or ENG 101 Minimum Grade: C or ENGL 1101H Minimum Grade: C)
+(3-0-3) Prerequisites: (ENGL 1101 Minimum Grade: C or ENGL 1101H Minimum Grade: C)